Erythropoietic Protoporphyria Medication

 Medication Summary

-The only oral photoprotective agent approved by the US Food and Drug Administration and widely used for the treatment of protoporphyria is a synthetic beta-carotene formulation now available over the counter as Lumitene.
-Cysteine has shown benefit in clinical trials.
-Pyridoxine was reported effective in 2 cases.
+Synthetic beta-carotene (Lumitene), an oral photoprotective agent, is available as a nonprescription product.
+Cysteine showed benefit in clinical trials, but is rarely used.
+Pyridoxine was reported effective in two cases.
 H1-receptor blockade may reduce symptoms due to mast cell histamine release during acute phototoxic reactions if established prior to exposure.
 Whether H2-receptor antagonists reproducibly slow porphyrin production in various porphyrias remains unproven.

 Liver dysfunction warrants individualized design of therapeutic regimens that may include the administration of enteric sorbents to promote protoporphyrin excretion, bile acids to enhance porphyrin clearance from the liver, and hematin to repress porphyrin production.
 Combinations of these and other adjunctive agents and modalities may moderate the urgency presented by a failing organ, allowing orderly preparation for an optimal transplantation.